Services - Vasectomy Reversal

 What to expect following the procedure?

-Post-operatively, semen analyses will be completed at 1 month following the procedure, and potentially at 3 months, 6 months and 1 year to check for return of sperm.
+Post-operatively, sperm tests will first be completed at 1 month following the procedure.
 On average, most men will observe sperm in the semen between 1.5 and 6 months following their vasectomy reversal.
 Upon return of sperm to the ejaculate, some couples may consider cryopreserving a specimen in the event of a late failure, where the reconnection over time scars down.

 Abstinence from intercourse is recommended for 4 weeks post-operatively to give enough time for the body to heal the delicate anastomosis.
 After this time, in most instances, couples can then pursue intercourse to achieve pregnancy, unless other instructions have been given by their physician.